 The ‘Degeneration Theory’ was proposed by French doctor, Benedict Morel in the 1850s and suggested that certain constitutional disorders ran through families.
 This lead to the belief in ‘hereditary taint’, which proposed that a mentally handicapped child resulted from impurity in the parent.
 Scientific papers outlining the transmission of a degenerative taint through families were printed in respectable medical journals .
 Prominent psychiatrists such as Dr Henry Maudsley and Dr Fletcher Beach supported the theory of degeneration which began to trickle in to popular culture .
 The ‘hereditary taint’ of a handicapped child thus became a social embarrassment, and great efforts were made to hide such children from polite society.
 The Queen’s cousins were placed in the Earlswood Asylum for idiots, a fact only recently uncovered by journalists.
 It is not surprising that Dr Montagu Lomax gave his son, Armine into the care of Dr Fletcher Beach at age seven, and Lomax never once referred to the boy in any of his prolific writings.

-Eugenics, or the concept of pure breeding to improve a population, (and conversely, preventing unsuitable people from breeding) was popularised in late Victorian times by Francis Galton, a distant relative of Darwin.
+Eugenics, meaning ‘well born’ introduced the concept of pure breeding to improve a population, (and conversely, preventing unsuitable people from breeding).
+It was popularised in late Victorian times by Francis Galton, a distant relative of Darwin.
 Galton used Darwin’s theories of natural selection and ‘survival of the fittest’ as the basis for his eugenic movement.
 Eugenics was hugely influential in social policy around the turn of the 20th century, particularly in the USA where the eugenics movement was funded by the Carnegie, Ford and Kellogg foundations.

 Custodial policies resulted in severe overcrowding of the imbecile asylums and colonies.
 Concerns were also raised over the drain on the public purse as Britain teetered on the brink of the Depression between the two World Wars.
 Compulsory sterilisation of imbeciles was suggested on purely economic grounds by the Eugenics Society in their 1926 Manifesto .
 Debate raged in the medical journals of the time over custodial segregation vs sterilisation.
 In 1926, the argument spilled over into the popular press when eugenicist, Harold Cox wrote an article in the Spectator suggesting that lifelong segregation of mental defectives was an act of ‘callous cruelty’.
 Cox believed that mental defectives should be released from captivity but only after sterilisation to prevent their ‘terrible taint’ from being passed on .
 The USA followed this course of action, offering those with intellectual disability the stark choice between sterilisation or lifelong segregation in single-sex colonies.
 Cox’s controversial beliefs engendered a six month public debate through the correspondence columns of the Spectator.
 However, at the end of the day, Britain was not ready for such drastic measures, perhaps because of religious opposition.